Being here, together, is like nowhere else. And people rarely want to leave.

 And we just love gathering people like you together to do amazing things…

 Creating good space to talk, connect and create has always been part of our ethos.
 Our monthly #FirstFridays ran from 2015 to 2019.

 We are ready to relaunch with a seasonal, quarterly gathering welcoming old friends and new faces for generous space to recharge and re-ignite, both inside and out!

 - Winter – Friday 4th December

-We are also planning a number of structured events here over the Spring and Summer.
+We had been planning a number of structured events here over the Spring and Summer.
 The Covid-19 pandemic has put this on hold, but we hope to offer more online events in due course.

 From time to time we also host collaborative conversations – either on behalf of an organisation or because we believe there’s an interesting problem to explore.